GlobalWebIndex/weak-css/README.md

 - :point_right: **Avoiding Globals** - *Namespaces over global names - everything is prefixed to limit side-effects.*
 - :point_right: **Equality** - *"Nested" rules have same specificity as top ones.*
 - :point_right: **Maintainability** - *Following all previous rules you have this ultimate goal for free.*

-**This document is in state of draft and might change rapidly over time.**

 ## :mask: Disclaimer